-• Collect units of service, number of claims and interim Medi-Cal reimbursement amounts by practitioner type for all LEA BOP services in the cost reporting period (IEP/IFSP services and IHSP services).
+Collect units of service, number of claims and interim Medi-Cal reimbursement amounts by practitioner type for all LEA BOP services in the cost reporting period (IEP/IFSP services and IHSP services).

 Annually, DHCS will post a report on the LEA BOP website, referred to as the Annual Reimbursement Report, which aggregates interim payment data by LEA practitioner type from the claims processing system.
-The Annual Reimbursement Report represents all LEA services paid for a SFY through the fiscal intermediary as of a specific point in time.
+The Annual Reimbursement Report represents all LEA services paid for the SFY through the fiscal intermediary as of a specific point in time.
 LEAs should verify the reasonableness between its internal accounting system and the Annual Reimbursement Report and accurately input data on Worksheet F. Potential discrepancies between the Annual Reimbursement Report and your internal system numbers should be documented, to support the numbers you input onto the CRCS forms, and to provide an accounting documentation trail for review and audit.

-Note that if the Annual Reimbursement Report is generated by DHCS prior to the LEA BOP claiming limit, or an Erroneous Payment Correction (EPC) implements after the Annual Reimbursement Report has been run, not all payments to the LEA for the SFY will be included on the Report.
+Note that for SFY 2020-21, the Annual Reimbursement Report is generated by DHCS prior to the one-year LEA BOP claiming limit.
+In addition, Erroneous Payment Corrections (EPCs) may implement after the Annual Reimbursement Report has been run.
+Both of these factors contribute to the fact that not all interim payments to the LEA for the SFY will be included on the Report.
 However, an updated paid claims summary report will be generated during the review of the CRCS, and any additional reimbursement received by the LEA for the SFY will be factored into final cost settlement by DHCS A&I.